 ‹ Browse all workshops & events dates

 The easiest process within the world of darkroom processing is the task of developing black and white film.
-Mostly science with a touch of art (and a dash of luck), there’s nothing more exciting than developing your own roll of film.
+Mostly science (and a dash of luck), there’s nothing more exciting than developing your own roll of film.